Namishkaushik/Data-Science/Python/Python Basics.md

     ```

 - #### Multiplication (*):
-    It multilies 'a' and 'b'.
+    It multiplies 'a' and 'b'.
     ```python
     print(a * b)
     ```
     Output : 30

 - #### Division (/):
-    It divides 'a' from 'b'.
+    It divides 'a' by 'b'.
     ```python
     print(a / b)
     ```
     Output : 3.3333333333333335

 - #### Floor Division (//):
-    It divides 'a' from 'b' and rounds the answer (towards negative infinity) to the nearest whole number.
+    It divides 'a' by 'b' and rounds the answer (towards negative infinity) to the nearest whole number.
     ```python
     print(a // b)
     ```